Add Google Tag Manager to a Maestro Form

 MaestroThe UI design product. | Form Builder Template Designer | All versions This feature is related to all versions.

-When you create an onboarding web application forms using Maestro, a Maestro form has a single-page architecture, that is all the content exists in a single rendered HTML page, but the user navigation flow is controlled through hide and show logic of different sections, also known as logical form pages.
+When you create an onboarding web application using Maestro, it has a Maestro form with a single-page architecture; that is, all the content exists in a single rendered HTML page, but the user navigation flow is controlled through hide and show logic of different sections, also known as logical form pages.
+When a form user accesses, fills and finally submits or abandons the form, it's important to know when it happens.
+Google Tag Manager (GTM) allows you to collect this information so you can have control over your digital marketing and analytics software.

 Note

-3. Connect the form to GTM in Manager.
+4. Connect the form to GTM in Manager.
 You do it once per form per Manager instance.

 Let's look at each step in details.